dustinmoris/DustedCodes/src/DustedCodes/Content/Hire.md

 ## Training

-Whether you would like to learn something entirely new without any prior knowledge or you'd like to refresh some old forgotten skills, I can provide personalised hands-on training on one of the following topics:
+Whether you would like to learn something entirely new without any prior knowledge or you'd like to refresh some old forgotten skills, I can provide personalised hands-on training on the following topics:

 - SOLID design patterns
 - TDD, BDD, DDD